Jeep Compass 4xe review

 The addition of the plug-in hybrid powertrain for top-spec versions of the Compass comes as part of a recent facelift, with the refreshed SUV receiving styling tweaks like a more aggressive-looking front bumper, full LED headlights as standard and an overhaul of the cabin (more on that later).

-Under the bonnet is a turbocharged four-cylinder petrol engine coupled with an electric motor for a combined power output of 237bhp – the same setup found in the smaller Jeep Renegade 4xe.
+Under the bonnet of the Compass 4xe is a turbocharged four-cylinder petrol engine coupled with an electric motor for a combined power output of 237bhp – the same setup found in the smaller Jeep Renegade 4xe.
 The electric motor is fed by an 11.4kWh battery, which should provide enough juice for around 30 miles of zero-emissions driving, while CO2 emissions of less than 50g/km make this an appealing company-car choice, too.

 According to Jeep, the Compass 4xe will do 0-62mph in 7.5 seconds, but it doesn’t feel that quick in reality.
 That’s largely due to the rather sluggish and lethargic six-speed automatic gearbox, which slowly kicks down when you put your foot down even slightly, as opposed to using the electric motor and its 250Nm of torque to fill in for the combustion engine.